 J. Sommer and E. Cline were instrumental in completing the fieldwork and maintaining the wetland hydrologic conditions.
 The thoughtful comments of this work from the wetland ecology lab in Florida International University significantly improved this work.
 This work was made possible by a contract between the South Florida Water Management District and Florida Atlantic University (#9500007911 to NJD).
 This paper is contribution ## of the Freshwater Resources Division of the Institute of Environment at Florida International University.

-Target Journals: Functional Ecology --> Oecologia
+Target Journals: Functional Ecology, Journal of Animal Ecology, Oecologia

 Conflict of Interests